wnameless/spring-security-jjwt/README.md

 Integrate the Java JSON Web Token(jjwt) library into Spring Security

 ## Purpose
-Make protecting web APIs by JWT in Spring Security like a breeze
+Make web API protection by JWT in Spring Security like a breeze

 # Maven Repo
 ```xml